Keywords or Characters

 SEM tends to offer more predictable and measurable outcomes.
 With tools like Google Analytics and conversion tracking, it’s easy to see which ads are driving results and adjust your campaigns accordingly. - Keyword-based targeting

 SEM focuses on search queries—what people are actively looking for.
 If there are clear, high-intent keywords related to your business, this can be a goldmine for leads.
-Think “best double glazing company” or “same-day delivery gift hampers.” - Broader reach for diverse audiences
+Think “best insulated window installers” or “same-day delivery gift hampers.” - Broader reach for diverse audiences

 Search engines have a massive reach.
 Google alone processes over 3.5 billion searches per day!
 This makes SEM a good option if your product or service has wide appeal or if your audience is spread across different locations.